Saxons: 5th century

 In 441–442, Saxons are mentioned in the Chronica Gallica of 452 which says that the "British provinces, which to this time had suffered various defeats and misfortunes, are reduced to Saxon rule".
 6th-century British historian Gildas apparently knew of these same events from his grandparents' generation.
 According to Gildas a Saxon force based in the east of Britain (Bede writing in the 8th century believed they were based on the Isle of Thanet) were invited as foederati to Britain, in order to help defend against raids by Picts and Scots.
 They revolted over their pay and plundered the whole country, initiating a long war which the Romano-British eventually won.
 However, Britain was divided into corrupt "tyrannies".
 There are very few records of the period, but by the time of Bede most of England was ruled by Anglo-Saxon kingdoms.

 In what is now France, during the 460s, an apparent fragment of a chronicle preserved in the History of the Franks of Gregory of Tours, gives a confusing report about a number of battles involving one "Adovacrius", who led a group of Saxons based upon islands somewhere near the Loire.
 He took hostages at Anger in France, but his force was subsequently retaken by Roman and Frankish forces led by Childeric I, a Frank.
 A "great war was waged between the Saxons and the Romans but the Saxons, turning their backs, with the Romans pursuing, lost many of their men to the sword.
 Their islands were captured and ravaged by the Franks, many people being killed."
 Though there is no consensus, many historians believe that this Adovacrius may be the same person as Odoacer, the future king of Italy, who is mentioned in the same part of Gregory's text as a person who subsequently allied with Childeric to fight Alemanni in Italy.

 Merovingian period

-In comparison to mentions of the early Saxons raiders and settlers in Britain or Gaul, there are few mentions of the Saxons in Germany before the 8th century.
+In comparison to mentions of the early Saxon raiders and settlers in Britain or Gaul, there are few mentions of the Saxons in Germany before the 8th century.
 Interpretation of the records is also complicated not only by the continuing references to the other Saxons, but also because the Saxons living in present day Germany probably weren't originally unified within one Saxon political entity.
 It is therefore not clear whether some early continental "Saxons" could also sometimes have come under other designations such as Warini, Frisians or Thuringians.
 Nevertheless some records during Merovingian times are clearly about Saxons living within what is now Northern Germany, north of the Franks.